GLOBAL MARKETS-Wall St jumps, dollar gains after U.S. jobs report

 “The numbers did not disappoint.
 We cleared the last hurdle for a rate increase,” said Chris Gaffney, president of EverBank World Markets in St. Louis.

-U.S. stocks jumped more than 2 percent, with the Dow industrials and the S&P 500 posting their biggest gains in three months.
-All 10 major S&P 500 sectors climbed except the energy index, which fell after the Organization of the Petroleum Exporting Countries failed to cap near-record output.
+U.S. stocks rallied, with the Dow industrials rising 2 percent, its biggest gain in three months.
+The S&P 500 and Nasdaq rose just as much, as nine of the 10 major S&P 500 sectors climbed but the energy index fell.

-Stocks rallied in a sign investors are taking their cue from economic performance instead of central bank monetary policy.

-“We’re going to see the market focused on what the U.S. economy is doing, rather than Fed policy,” said Brad McMillan, chief investment officer at Commonwealth Financial Network in Waltham, Massachusetts.

-Less-than-expected tweaks to the European Central Bank’s stimulus package on Thursday sent markets into a tailspin but will make it easier for the Fed to raise rates, said Omar Aguilar, chief investment officer of equities at Charles Schwab Investment Management.
+Small tweaks to the European Central Bank’s stimulus package on Thursday, which sent markets into a tailspin, will also make it easier for the Fed to raise rates as the euro strengthened and the dollar weakened, said Omar Aguilar, chief investment officer of equities at Charles Schwab Investment Management.

+The weaker dollar will have less of an impact on U.S. corporate earnings, and should bolster equity markets, he said.

 “I can see from now until the end of the year moderate gains, growing into a nice steady pace,” Aguilar said.

-European shares ended lower, with oil stocks falling almost 2 percent on the news from the OPEC meeting in Vienna.
+European shares ended lower, with oil stocks falling almost 2 percent.
+Members of the Organization of the Petroleum Exporting Countries failed to agree an oil production ceiling during a meeting in Vienna.

 The pan-European FTSEurofirst 300 index fell 0.34 percent to its lowest level in almost three weeks.